God's Ten Words at Sinai and the Ten Things God Said at Creation—Four Through Six

 Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years.

-At first glance, you may wonder what is the connection here.
-I did.
-The beautiful thing about the Bible is it will many times explain itself because it's messages, themes, and symbols are always consistent, as we will see this explained in the story of Joseph.
+At first glance, you may wonder what the connection is here.
+The Bible's beautiful thing is it will often explain itself because its messages, themes, and symbols are always consistent.
+As we will see, the connection finds its explanation in the story of Joseph.

 Then he dreamed still another dream and told it to his brothers, and said, “Look, I have dreamed another dream.
 And this time, the sun, the moon, and the eleven stars bowed down to me.”So he told it to his father and his brothers; and his father rebuked him and said to him, “What is this dream that you have dreamed?
 Shall your mother and I and your brothers indeed come to bow down to the earth before you?”And his brothers envied him, but his father kept the matter in mind.

-As is shown in the above verse God uses this connection and comparison of the heavenly bodies with family.
-This is also exhibited in the account of Abraham.
+As is shown in the above verse, God uses this connection and comparison of the heavenly bodies with family.
+This same symbolic meaning is exhibited in the account of Abraham.

 "blessing I will bless you, and multiplying I will multiply your descendants as the stars of the heaven and as the sand which is on the seashore . . . "

-We might see that God is showing us that our earthly relationships are directly related to our spiritual heavenly relationship with God that kick off the rest of the instructions to how we treat all others.
-This can be seen as a reminder that we are more than just earthly beings we are spiritual.
+God shows us that our earthly relationships are directly related to our spiritual, heavenly relationship with God.
+Our relationship with God strongly influences how we treat all others.
+This thought is a reminder that we are more than just earthly beings.
+We are spiritual.

-Just as the Sun gives us a picture of God, that illuminates the moon, representing the church His bride.
-The stars representing the children they produce and the heavens themselves background this picture with the infinity of eternity.
+The Sun represents God, and the moon His bride, the church, and the stars depict the children that they produce.
+And the heavens themselves background this picture with the infinity of eternity.